 And we had vendors who refused to supply drinking water, coffee to the office any further.

 One fine day we decided to stop working with the government directly.

 A decision I do not regret to date.

-And here are few more reasons for failures of startups.
-Fortunately, none of them have killed my startups but have actively contributed to putting a lot of startups in their grave:
+And here are a few more reasons for failures of startups.
+Fortunately, none of them has killed my startups but almost all of them have actively contributed to putting a lot of startups in their grave:

 - Bad customer service: When we forget we are there because of customers.
 They are not there because of us.
 We start digging our own grave.
 Arrogance leads to us getting blinded to customer’s woes and bad service does not need any publicity.

 - Staff dissatisfaction: The day your trusted lieutenants decide to march against you is the day your army loses.
 Have you heard of industries getting closed because of strikes?
 Trust me it is one of a known reason for the closure of businesses in the manufacturing sector.

 - Partner troubles: When the partner are at each other’s throats for every disagreement, you know the new business/startup is just around the corner from shutting shop.
 This is why you should understand advantages and disadvantages of partnership business before deciding to partner with someone.

 - Comfort zone issues: Nokia was the market leader living in its own comfort zone.
-They had their own OS which they did not evolve with market.
+They had their own OS which they did not evolve with the market.
 When the market shifted to Android, they stuck to their good old OS and bad old handsets.
 I don’t have to write further on what happened to their success story.
 Bottom line is Entrepreneurs and startups cannot afford to be in their comfort zone.
 They always have to think ahead of their competition and market.

 - Poor Marketing: The best of products suck when marketed improperly.
 While the worst of products sell when they are packaged smartly and sold efficiently.
 Such is the magic of good marketing.
 Businesses fail when they forget marketing is an important part of the business.